signum-network/CIPs/SIP/sip-basic.md

 ### SIP numbers

-When referring to an SIP by number, it should be written in the hyphenated form `SIP-X` where `X` is the EIP's assigned number.
+When referring to an SIP by number, it should be written in the hyphenated form `SIP-X` where `X` is the SIP's assigned number.

 ### RFC 2119